HOME SEARCH ALL TOPICS

 A wave held in a clamp while the next wave is being produced

-For setting lotion, sugar water was frequently used, but I never spoke to anyone who had actually used it themselves.
-Some of my school friends in the 1940s mentioned that their mothers used it.
-They heated sugar and water in a saucepan and let it boil until it the sugar dissolved, then let it cool.
-I would imagine that this sugar water would make the hair sticky and attract insects, but I have no evidence for this, and it was certainly widely used.
+For setting lotion, sugar water was frequently used.
+Some of my school friends in the late 1940s mentioned that their mothers used it.
+They heated sugar and water in a saucepan and let the water boil off until it the solution thickened.
+Once cool it was ready for use.
+I would imagine that this homemade setting lotion would make the hair sticky and attract insects, but I have no evidence for this.
+Anyway it was certainly widely used.

-My mother said that heated curling tongs could be used to to produce close waves, but they needed very careful handling - for reasons explained on the curling tongs page.
+My mother said that heated curling tongs could be used to produce close waves, but that they needed very careful handling - for reasons explained on the curling tongs page.

-As fingers and comb created the wave - just as in finger waving - its peak was crimped with the curling tongs.
+As fingers and comb created the wave - just as in finger waving (see below), its peak was crimped with the curling tongs.

 Old metal curling tongs for curling hair